Tumult97/Obsidian-Files/Work/Review/Reviews/2023/Half 2/Official Reviews/Janay Sander.md

 12. Is this individual self-managed and independent when completing their tasks?
 13. Is this individual able to conceptualise, architect or design artefacts of basic ringfenced components, on their own?

-Janay one thing that you always do well is your craft.
-You are a great developer and